Magic Monday

 [personal profile] ecosophia

-masqueradeWe are now into the fifth year of these open posts.
+sorry folksWe are now well into the fifth year of these open posts.
 When I first posted a tentative hypothesis on the course of the Covid phenomenon, I had no idea that discussion on the subject would still be necessary all these years later, much less that it would turn into so lively, complex, and troubling a conversation.
 Still, here we are.
 Crude death rates and other measures of collapsing public health remain anomalously high in many countries, but nobody in authority wants to talk about the inadequately tested experimental Covid injections that are the most likely cause; public health authorities government shills for the pharmaceutical industry are still trying to push through laws that will allow them to force vaccinations on anyone they want; public trust in science is collapsing; new revelations are leaking out about just how bad the Covid vaccines are for human health; and the story continues to unfold.

 1. If you plan on parroting the party line of the medical industry and its paid shills, please go away.
 This is a place for people to talk openly, honestly, and freely about their concerns that the party line in question is dangerously flawed and that actions being pushed by the medical industry and its government enablers are causing injury and death on a massive scale.
 It is not a place for you to dismiss those concerns.
 Anyone who wants to hear the official story and the arguments in favor of it can find those on hundreds of thousands of websites.